December Self Care: 20 Ideas to Calm the Hustle and Bustle

 I know that therapy can be a not-so-fun form of self-care, but the truth is, it’s usually one of the most necessary things you should do for yourself.

 If you could also use extra mental health support this month, I always recommend Online Therapy.
 Getting therapy from the comfort of my home has been a game changer!
-Online Therapy is a comprehensive, effective online therapy toolkit at an affordable monthly cost.
-Get 20% off your first month with the link below!
+(Psst…you also get 20% off your first month at that link!)

 19. Nurture your sleep schedule

-Getting adequate sleep is absolutely crucial this time of year.
+Getting adequate sleep is one of the most crucial winter self care ideas!
 Even just going to bed an hour earlier each night will be one of the best December self care strategies you could take.
 You want to feel ready to tackle all of the holiday tasks, so sleep is something you shouldn’t compromise on.

 20. Practice self love